curl/curl/docs/cmdline-opts/MANPAGE.md

 ## Header

-`page-header` is the nroff formatted file that will be output before the generated options output.
+`page-header` is the nroff formatted file that will be output before the generated options output for the master man page.

 ## Generate

-`perl gen.pl`
+`./gen.pl mainpage`

-This command outputs an nroff file, meant to become `curl.1`.
+This command outputs a single huge nroff file, meant to become `curl.1`.
 The full curl man page.

+`./gen.pl listhelp`

+Generates a full `curl --help` output for all known command line options.